Bridging Loans in Scotland

 💬 Can I use bridging to buy land or commercial property?

-Property investors and developers gain rapid access to funding with a bridging loan, ideal for auction deals, site acquisitions, refurbishments, or securing opportunities before long-term funding is in place.
+Bridging finance in Scotland allows property investors and developers to access funding quickly, making it ideal for auction purchases, site acquisitions, refurbishments, or securing opportunities before long-term funding is arranged.

 • Loan Size: Loan amounts typically range from £25,000 to several million pounds, depending on the property's value and the lender's criteria.